osenco/mpesa/README.md

 These URLs must be HTTPS in production.
 Validation is an optional feature that needs to be activated on M-Pesa, the owner of the shortcode needs to make this request for activation.
 This can be done by sending an email to [apisupport@safaricom.co.ke](mailto:apisupport@safaricom.co.ke), or through a chat on the [developer portal](https://developer.safaricom.co.ke).

 ####  Register Validation/Confirmation URLs
 Simply call the `register` method of the `C2B` class, optionally passing a callback function to process the response from M-PESA.
 If no callback URL is supplied, the method will return an array of the response from M-PESA.

+You can pass an optional second parameter for the response type.
+This defaults to `Completed`

 ```php
 C2B::register();